How to Cancel a Terminal Command

 - Press

-to interrupt the process or use thekill
+Ctrl + Cto interrupt the process or use thekillcommand to terminate it.

 - Press